iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

 ### Task statuses

-During its execution, a task transition between different off-chain statuses.
-Those statuses let you track how a task progresses when it's being executed and makes it easier for you to debug if the execution fails.
+During its execution, a _task_ transitions between different off-chain statuses.
+Those statuses let you track how a _task_ progresses when it's being executed and makes it easier for you to debug if the execution fails.
-Here are the statuses a task can be transitioned to:
+Here are the statuses a _task_ can be transitioned to:

 | Task status             | Description                                                              |
 |-------------------------|--------------------------------------------------------------------------|